Top Social Media Marketing Challenges: Stories and Tips from 20+ Experts

 Constant need to be online

-Social media management often feels like a full time job.
-Not a 40 hours per week job, mind you, more like 24/7.
-Because a good portion of all social media tasks can be done on a mobile phone, it’s sometimes difficult for marketers to switch off at the end of the work day.
+Social media management often feels like a full-time job.
+Not a 40-hour per week job, mind you, more like 24/7.
+Because a good portion of all social media tasks can be done on a mobile phone, it’s sometimes difficult for marketers to switch off at the end of the workday.

 A challenge is the conception of social media always being “on”, so you feel like you can never get a full break. — Mitra Mehvar, Social Media Manager at Buffer

 The constant need to be online is one of social media’s biggest challenges to overcome.
-That doesn’t only result in a very poor work-life balance, it can also affect people’s mental health and eventually lead to burnout.
+That not only results in a very poor work-life balance, but it can also affect people’s mental health and eventually lead to burnout.

 It’s particularly challenging for social media professionals at the start of their careers to take breaks when they need to because they’re eager to perform well and prove their worth.